kubedb/docs/docs/guides/mariadb/scaling/vertical-scaling/maxscale.md

 ### Deploy MariaDB Cluster

-In this section, we are going to deploy a MariaDB cluster database in replication mode.
-Then, in the next section we will update the resources of the `MaxScale` server using `MariaDBOpsRequest` CRD.
+In this section, we are going to deploy a MariaDB database in replication mode.
+Then, in the next section we will update the resources of the `MaxScale` server using `MariaDBOpsRequest` CR.
 Below is the YAML of the `MariaDB` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1